Paris in the Belle Époque: Architecture

 A revolutionary new building material, reinforced concrete, appeared at the beginning of the 20th century and quietly began to change the face of Paris.
 The first church built in the new material was Saint-Jean de Montmartre, at 19 Rue des Abbesses at the foot of Montmartre.
 The architect was Anatole de Baudot, a student of Viollet-le-Duc.
 The nature of the revolution was not evident, because Baudot faced the concrete with brick and ceramic tiles in a colorful Art Nouveau style with stained glass windows in the same style.

+The Conseil Municipal of Paris instituted an architecture prize, named the Concours de façades de la ville de Paris inspired by a similar contest in Brussels, shortly after the creation of the Rue Réaumur in 1897.
+The aim was to promote inventive design and construction in new buildings on this street.
+The contest was initially restricted to the Rue Réaumur, but was ultimately extended to the whole of Paris.

+The awards were inaugurated in a ceremony led by president Felix Faure, and made annually from 16th December 1897 to the late 1930s, with an interruption during World War I, singling out several buildings completed every year for praise.

+In 1904 the jury was made up of five members of the Conseil Municipal : Quentin-Bauchart, Ernest Caron, Froment-Meurice, Chérioux, Ballières, Joseph Antoine Bouvard, director of Architectural Services, and Nicolas Sauger (1838-1918), architectural overseer for the city of Paris, with Jean-Louis Pascal and Joseph Auguste Émile Vaudremer.

-The Théâtre des Champs-Élysées (1913) is another architectural landmark of the period, one of the few Paris buildings in the Art deco style.
+The Théâtre des Champs-Élysées (1913) is another architectural landmark of the period, one of the few Paris buildings in the Art Deco style.
 Designed by Auguste Perret, it was also built of reinforced concrete and decorated by some of the leading artists of the era: bas-reliefs on the façade by Antoine Bourdelle, a dome by Maurice Denis, and paintings in the interior by Édouard Vuillard.
 It was the setting in 1913 for one of the major musical events of the Belle Époque: the premiere of Igor Stravinsky's The Rite of Spring.